10 Things to Know Before Shipping a Car

 4. Never give a deposit

 Red flags should go up if a company asks for a deposit!
-Exclusive and reputable car carriers often do not require a deposit, but instead ask for a payment when the car is picked up or dropped off.
+Exclusive and reputable car carriers often do not require a deposit, but instead, ask for a payment when the car is picked up or dropped off.
 This allows you to ensure you are getting the service you expect and gives you a way to back out if they don’t live up to your expectations.
 We cover whether you should give auto transport companies deposit at Shipping a car?
 Should you pay a deposit?

 5. Never base your decision on price alone

 6. Be aware of insurance policies

 It is always best to have your transporter provide a Certificate of Insurance.
 This certificate should include coverage amounts for liability, workers comp, cargo limits, and deductible if applicable.
 Typically broker companies do not carry their own insurances; only the brokerage bond.
 At Intercity Lines, we have $2,000,000 worth of cargo insurance that covers our enclosed transport.

 7. Make your scheduling needs known

 Most auto transport companies require a certain window of time for scheduling a pickup and delivery when shipping a car.
 Often at least 5-7 days because trucking is not like the airlines the trucks run different routes every day and the variables are a lot higher such as weather, traffic, and customer’s schedules.If the shipping of your car needs to coincide with a particular timed event such as a birthday or a car show you need to emphasize this to the car shipping company and your truck driver to ensure they can meet those dates.
 Strict scheduling may increase the cost to ship your car.

 8. Preparing your car for transport